emberjs/guides/source/routing/query-params.md

 `category` query param in the URL will update the `category` property on `controller:articles`, and vice versa.

-Now we just need to define a computed property of our category-filtered array that the `articles` template will render:
+Now we need to define a computed property of our category-filtered array that the `articles` template will render:

 ```app/controllers/articles.js